 Periyali (Chelsea) – This is our favorite Greek restaurant (though we admit that we haven’t ventured out to Astoria which is supposed to have the very best in town).
 Charming décor, friendly staff and delicious food.
 There’s a fancy Greek seafood restaurant mid-town where you pay twice as much (if not more) and the fish we were served was overcooked and dry.
 We prefer to eat here. ****Update: We went back after too long and we will return often.
 The lovely decor is completely renovated and prettier, the staff is even friendlier, and the food is significanty better. http://www.periyali.com/

 Dovetail on the Upper West Side quite close to the American Museum of Natural History at 103 West 77th Street (just off of Columbus) is a stylish, first tier restaurant with terrific food and service a bit below first tier prices.
-212 362-3800. http://dovetailnyc.com/
+Returning twice, with years in between visits shows it has lost nothing as time passed.212 362-3800. http://dovetailnyc.com/

 Blue Hill (Greenwich Village) – Handsome space, attentive staff, excellent new American menu.
 The only time we were disappointed here was on Valentine’s Day recently when they served only finger food for some reason and it just didn’t work for us.
 The tasting menus are generally worth the price. http://www.bluehillnyc.com/main.html